 There’s also the USS Missouri battleship, the USS Bowfin submarine, and one of the coolest aviation museums in the United States.
 Visitors can either join a Pearl Harbor tour or visit on their own.
 Free tickets to the USS Arizona are available each morning on a first come-first served basis.

 One of the most famous places to see on Kauai is Waimea Canyon.
 Nicknamed the “Grand Canyon of the Pacific”, it’s a stunning place to visit.
 Head to Waimea Canyon on a clear day and the view is breathtaking.
 There’s a viewing platform just steps away from the parking lot, making it easy for families and visitors with limited mobility.
 Those looking for adventure will find plenty of hiking trails.
 This is also a popular place to take a helicopter tour of Kauai.
 And don’t miss these things to do in Kauai with kids if you need more ideas.

 6. Road to Hana

 On Maui, it’s common to see visitors wearing shirts that say “I survived the Road to Hana”.
 It’s a super windy (and sometimes terrifying) road that goes from Paia on the North Shore to the little town of Hana.
 People don’t drive on the Road of Hana just to get to a destination.
 It’s more about enjoying this scenic drive on Maui and stopping to see epic waterfalls, beautiful gardens, and picking up local fruit and homemade banana bread.
-It’s a popular Maui day trip and it’s great for families, budget travelers, hikers, and anyone looking for Instagrammable spots in Maui.
+It’s one of the most popular things to do in Maui with kids and it’s great for families, budget travelers, hikers, and anyone looking for Instagrammable spots in Maui.